tlaze/Lazore-Portfolio/README.md

   Displays a bio about me, recent works completed, a resume, and links to contact me

-  ## Installation

-  To run this application properly, you need to install:

-  n/a

-  ## Usage

-  View link below

   ## License

   This Project is licensed by [MIT](https://choosealicense.com/licenses/mit/).

-  ## Contributors

-  Tom Lazore

-  ## Tests

-  To test this application, enter n/a in the command line

   ## ScreenShot